ThomasEnoch/cardano-nextjs-multisig-mint/README.md

 - Node.js (version 18 or later)
 - npm or yarn package manager
 - Policy and Treasury Addresses with Private Keys for signing.
-(See )
+    - See https://github.com/Cardano-Forge/cardano-wallet-cli if you need wallets or keys
 - Any CIP-30 compatible browser wallet (Eternl, Lace, Begin, etc.)
 - Anvil API access key
 - Blockfrost API project ID